tim273/scanner_pi/README.md

 My goal with this was to create as close to an all-in-one solution as possible, where there was only one thing to plugin and it is fairly portable.

 Note: this will NOT work with anything less than a Raspberry Pi 4 with 4 Gb of RAM.
-The lower Pi's don't have enough "horse power" (CPU or RAM) for this application
+The lower Pi's don't have enough "horse power" (CPU or RAM) for this application.

 ## Step One: Parts List